5 “True Life” Tips for Breaking Into the Lucrative World of Financial Copywriting

 Write a blockbuster $10-million-dollar promotion and you’re looking at a check for $300,000.

-If you’re interested in breaking into this niche, here are my five biggest tips:
+If you’re interested into one of the most lucrative forms of copywriting, here are my five biggest tips:

 Tip #1: Subscribe to financial newsletters